perfalcon/RoboND-FollowMe-Project/writeup.md

 [Weights Trained weights](https://github.com/perfalcon/RoboND-FollowMe-Project/tree/master/weights)

+** Using this Model for Other Objects **

+We cannot use this model for identifying other objects like dog, cat, car, etc., as we have trained this model specically to recognize the human objects ( hero , other people and everything is one segment).
+Inorder to identigy other objects, we have gather those data(images), classify them accordingly and segment them.

 ## Imporvements ##
 * Want to build and train with different set of images for other types of object like, animals, moving vehicles